-We will evaluate the 2022-23 Volunteer Grants opportunity to see how well the outcomes and objectives have been achieved.
+The department will evaluate the 2023-24 Volunteer Grants opportunity to see how well the outcomes and objectives have been achieved.
 We may use information from your application and reports for this purpose.
 We may also ask you for more information to help us understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.